mag4no10/node-learning/node_cheatsheet.md

 # npm install packageName
 ```
 ### Development install
-Installed only in this npm_modules proyect folder but are not required in production
+Installed only in this npm_modules proyect folder but are not required in production (local)
 ```
 # npm install -D packageName
 ```